Advertiser Disclosure

 TSA Shoe Screening Policy

-Adding fuel to the fire, Yahoo quotes an ex-TSA employee who’s now a social media influencer.
-He claims that, as of July 7, 2025, passengers are no longer required to remove their shoes at security checkpoints at airports in the U.S.
+Rumors of this changed swirled over the weekend, as Yahoo quoted an ex-TSA employee who’s now a social media influencer.
+He claimed that, as of July 7, 2025, passengers were no longer required to remove their shoes at security checkpoints at airports in the U.S.

 Officer screening passengers at a TSA checkpoint